cboyda/LighthouseLabs/Project-SQL/QA.md

 <details>
 <summary>5.
 Completeness</summary>

 * all_sessions.currencyCode for Countries='United States' were blank.
-I assumed the USA uses USD for their currency. see see #14f in [part 2: data cleaning](https://github.com/cboyda/LighthouseLabs/blob/main/Project-SQL/cleaning_data.md)
+I assumed the USA uses USD for their currency, see #14f in [part 2: data cleaning](https://github.com/cboyda/LighthouseLabs/blob/main/Project-SQL/cleaning_data.md) for the details of the steps taken for the fix
 </details>
 <details>
 <summary>6.
 Timeliness</summary>